 Kudo’s work is affected by a childhood in Japan in the aftermath of the atomic bomb.
 His approach to humanity’s self-destruction and ecological decadence however is both unsentimental and even quite humorous in its dealing with how new life can develop in spite of everything.

-A NEW ECOLOGY ON THE RISE
+A NEW ECOLOGY

 While Kudo’s work will be new to many, the Louisiana Collection features two of the artist’s peculiar and distinctive sculptures.
 These spatial assemblages form the starting point for a focused exhibition of works from the artist’s production in the 1960s-1970s, in which he formulates and visualizes a ‘new ecology’ as a point of departure for our existence.